Gabi-comm/Road-Damage-and-Defect-Recognition-Model/README.md

 4. Run the py code through cmd and using streamlit <br/>

 Note:<br/>
-Replace all path with the directory where the file is located<br/>
+Replace all path with the directory where the specific file is located in the ipynb file<br/>